kolenaIO/kolena/docs/metrics/geometry-matching.md

 ### COCO

 [COCO (Common Objects in Context)](https://cocodataset.org) evaluation has a couple more things to consider when matching inference geometries.
-First, similarly to how `difficult` ground truths are treated in [PASCAL VOC](#pascal-voc-2012), COCO benchmark labels its ground truth annotations with an `iscrowd` field to specify when a ground truth includes multiple objects.
+First, similarly to how `difficult` ground truths are treated in [PASCAL VOC](#pascal-voc-2012), COCO labels its ground truth annotations with an `iscrowd` field to specify when a ground truth includes multiple objects.
 Ground truths marked `iscrowd`, and any inferences matched with them, are **excluded** from the matched results.
 This `iscrowd` flag is intended to avoid penalizing models for failing to detect objects in a crowded scene.